What's included

 If there is anyone out there that wants to learn C, let me know!
 Let's keep C alive!
 Many industries like the aerospace, financial, automotive, and medical industry still use C for essential stuff to function.
 We need more people to learn the language.
 I would love to teach it.

 It should be no surprise then to know that before Outschool, I worked as a software developer for a hospital system.
-My primary coding languages are Lua/Roblox Lua, C++, C, python, java, and C#.
-After work, I would help students in my local area with their math and coding homework.
+My primary coding languages are Lua/Roblox Luau, C++, C, python, java, and C#.
+After work, I would tutor students in my local area with their math and coding homework.
+I have over 8+ years of K-12 tutoring experience.
 Now I get to teach students all over the world in a virtual classroom here on Outschool.
 It's so much fun!

 Reviews